 • or you are filing a contempt action.

-• You should be aware, however, that if mediation is ordered by the court at the initial proceeding it will most likely prolong the legal process by stopping all other actions until the mediation is complete.
-The court will initially order two sessions.
-However, a mediator recommend that the court order 2 additional sessions.
+According to Maryland Rule 9-205, the court may order up to four hours of mediation, divided into no more than two sessions.
+For good cause, and if the mediator recommends it, the court can order up to four additional hours.
 You may decide to continue the mediation without the court ordering it.
 The court also has the power to order one or both parties pay for the mediation.